Tegna Inc.: Aborted sale to Standard General and Apollo Global Management

-Proposed sale to Nexstar
+Sale to Nexstar

 On August 19, 2025, Tegna announced that it had agreed to be acquired by Nexstar Media Group, in an agreement that would expand its reach to 80% of television households.
 Nexstar would purchase the company for $22 per-share, valuing it at $6.2 billion.
 The completion of the deal would be contingent on shareholder and regulatory approval, including a proposed loosening of ownership caps for broadcast television stations by the second Trump administration; the FCC had recently launched a public comment period on changes to the caps, which Nexstar CEO Perry Sook has long opposed.
 In the markets where this would create a duopoly, Sook stated that Nexstar did not plan to consolidate local station operations such as news departments, comparing it to cities that have multiple newspapers "operating off the same printing press".

-On November 18, 2025, Tegna's shareholders have approved the company's merger with Nexstar Media Group.
-The transaction is expected to close by between July 1, 2026 and December 31, 2026 (median average - October 1, 2026), subject to regulatory approvals and other customary closing conditions.
-Upon closing, Tegna will become a subsidiary of Nexstar Media Group.
+On November 18, 2025, the sale was approved by Tegna's shareholders.
+On February 7, 2026, after having initially made statements in opposition, President Donald Trump made a statement expressing support for the acquisition.
+He argued that it would enable more competition against what he denounced as "fake news national TV networks".
+Conservative media company Newsmax issued a statement in opposition of the deal, saying it would result in "dangerous consolidation that will limit competition, harm conservative voices and dramatically increase consumer cable bills."

+On March 18, 2026, the state of California alongside seven other states filed an antitrust lawsuit to block the merger, with the Attorney General Rob Bonta arguing that it would cause "irreparable harm to local news and consumers who rely on their reporting as a critical source of information."
+The next day, DirecTV also filed an antitrust suit within the same district court as the former.
+Later that day, the sale was approved by the Justice Department and the FCC, and the transaction closed immediately afterwards.

+On March 27, 2026, District Judge Troy Nunley granted a request for a 14-day temporary restraining order to suspend any further integration of Tegna into Nexstar, writing that it was "presumed likely to violate antitrust laws based on the combined firm market share alone."
+On March 31, Nunley consolidated the California and DirecTV lawsuits into a single case.
+The same day, Nexstar made a court filing requesting clarifications and changes to the TRO, arguing that it "cannot implement certain provisions of the TRO as written because of actions already completed at closing and legal obligations that cannot be reversed."